-17.The Board shall not be bound to follow the recommendations of the Board Governance Committee.
-The final decision of the Board shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
-The Board shall issue its decision on the recommendation of the Board Governance Committee within 60 days of receipt of the Reconsideration Request or as soon thereafter as feasible.
-Any circumstances that delay the Board from acting within this timeframe must be identified and posted on ICANN's website.
-The Board's decision on the recommendation is final.
+The Board shall not be bound to follow the recommendations of the Board Governance Committee.
+The final decision of the Board and its rationale shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
+The Board shall issue its decision on the recommendation of the Board Governance Committee within 45 days of receipt of the Board Governance Committee’s recommendation or as soon thereafter as feasible.
+Any circumstances that delay the Board from acting within this timeframe must be identified and posted on the Website.
+In any event, the Board’s final decision shall be made within 135 days of receipt of the Reconsideration Request was initially received by the Board Governance Committee.
+The Board’s decision on the recommendation shall be posted on the Website in accordance with the Board’s posting obligations as set forth in Article 3 of these Bylaws.
+If the party seeking reconsideration so requests, the Board shall post either a recording or a transcript of the substantive Board discussion from the meeting at which the Board considers the Board Governance Committee’s recommendation.
+The Board shall decide as between a recording and a transcript.
+The Board may only redact from the posted record that portion of the record that: (i) reflects privileged advice from legal counsel; (ii) includes ICANN trade secrets; (iii) if disclosed would breach a binding contractual obligation or legal requirement to which ICANN is subject; or (iv) if disclosed would present a material risk of negative impact to the security, stability or resiliency of the DNS.

-18.If the requestor believes that the Board action or inaction posed for Reconsideration is so urgent that the timing requirements of the Reconsideration process are too long, the requestor may apply to the Board Governance Committee for urgent consideration.
-Any request for urgent consideration must be made within two business days (calculated at ICANN's headquarters in Los Angeles, California) of the posting of the resolution at issue.
+If the Requestor believes that the Board action or inaction for which a Reconsideration Request is submitted is so urgent that the timing requirements of the process set forth in this Section 4.2 are too long, the Requestor may apply to the Board Governance Committee for urgent consideration.
+Any request for urgent consideration must be made within two business days (as calculated by local time at the location of ICANN’s principal office) of the posting of the resolution at issue.
 A request for urgent consideration must include a discussion of why the matter is urgent for reconsideration and must demonstrate a likelihood of success with the Reconsideration Request.

-19.The Board Governance Committee shall respond to the request for urgent consideration within two business days after receipt of such request.
-If the Board Governance Committee agrees to consider the matter with urgency, it will cause notice to be provided to the requestor, who will have two business days after notification to complete the Reconsideration Request.
-The Board Governance Committee shall issue a recommendation on the urgent Reconsideration Request within seven days of the completion of the filing of the Request, or as soon thereafter as feasible.
-If the Board Governance Committee does not agree to consider the matter with urgency, the requestor may still file a Reconsideration Request within the regular time frame set forth within these Bylaws.
+The Board Governance Committee shall respond to the request for urgent consideration within two business days after receipt of such request.
+If the Board Governance Committee agrees to consider the matter with urgency, it will cause notice to be provided to the Requestor, who will have two business days after notification to complete the Reconsideration Request.
+The Board Governance Committee shall issue a recommendation on the urgent Reconsideration Request within seven days of the completion of the filing of the Reconsideration Request, or as soon thereafter as feasible.
+If the Board Governance Committee does not agree to consider the matter with urgency, the Requestor may still file a Reconsideration Request within the regular time frame set forth within these Bylaws.

-20.The Board Governance Committee shall submit a report to the Board on an annual basis containing at least the following information for the preceding calendar year:
+The Board Governance Committee shall submit a report to the Board on an annual basis containing at least the following information for the preceding calendar year:

-a.the number and general nature of Reconsideration Requests received, including an identification if the requests were acted upon, summarily dismissed, or remain pending;
+the number and general nature of Reconsideration Requests received, including an identification if the Reconsideration Requests were acted upon, summarily dismissed, or remain pending;

-b.for any Reconsideration Requests that remained pending at the end of the calendar year, the average length of time for which such Reconsideration Requests have been pending, and a description of the reasons for any request pending for more than ninety (90) days;
+for any Reconsideration Requests that remained pending at the end of the calendar year, the average length of time for which such Reconsideration Requests have been pending, and a description of the reasons for any Reconsideration Request pending for more than ninety (90) days;